Dfranks84/Dfranks84.github.io/README.md

-# Dennis Franks Jr. - Responsive Website Project
+# Dennis Franks Jr. - Personal Website

 ## Project Overview
-This project is a responsive website created using HTML5 and CSS3.
-The website includes multiple sections such as About, Projects, and Contact, along with a navigation menu and styled layout.
+This project is a personal website built using HTML5 and CSS3.
+It serves as a portfolio to showcase my background, projects, and contact information.
+The website includes multiple sections such as About Me, Projects, and Contact.

 ## Features
 - Responsive layout using Flexbox
 - Navigation menu with internal links
-- Contact form with input validation
+- Projects section with structured content
-- External CSS styling
+- Styled layout using external CSS
-- Smooth animations and transitions
+- Clean and user-friendly design

 ## Technologies Used
 - HTML5